 Students seeking to earn the Intellectual Property Law Certificate must take a combination of basic, advanced, and elective courses totaling at least 16 credits.

-Students are also required to complete the Advanced Writing Requirement in the area of intellectual property, technology, or media law as well as the international course requirement as detailed below.
+Students are also required to complete the Advanced Writing Requirement in the area of intellectual property, technology, or media law.

 Minimum of two courses: